Selling blood tests online for over 15 years.

 It may seem like a good idea to cut certain food groups from our diets, but it is safe to do so?

-Because liver disease doesn't usually cause any major signs or symptoms until it's advanced, our liver check is a comprehensive examination of liver enzymes such as gamma GT (GGT), alanine transferase (ALT) and aspartate transferase (AST) which can be raised if the liver is damaged.
-Our Liver Check is the perfect test for those who want to find out if their lifestyle is damaging their liver.
+Because liver disease doesn't usually cause any major signs or symptoms until it's advanced, our Liver Check is a comprehensive examination of liver enzymes such as gamma GT (GGT), alanine transferase (ALT) and aspartate transferase (AST) which can be raised if the liver is damaged.
+This Check is perfect for those who want to find out if their lifestyle is damaging their liver.
 For a more comprehensive screen, our Well Man Ultravit and Well Woman Ultravit tests include a liver check along with tests for C-reactive protein, cholesterol status and vitamins D, B12 and folate.

 Another popular food type that many people try to reduce or cut from their diet is carbohydrates.
 The ketogenic diet encourages the elimination of carbohydrates for the body to produce small fuel molecules called ‘ketones’.
 These are produced by the liver from fat used as an alternative fuel for the body when sugar is in short supply.
-Because on a ketogenic diet, the body switches its fuel supply to run almost entirely on fat, many people believe this is an excellent way to burn excess body fat.
 Eating carbohydrates have a big impact on blood sugar and insulin levels and restricting carbohydrates helps to lower sugar levels and insulin needs.
 High sugar levels play a part in almost all chronic diseases such as type 2 diabetes, dementia, cancer and cardiovascular disease.